 The FUMI-CEL® Plates and FUMI-STRIP® have a polyethylene matrix which is impregnated with magnesium phosphide along with some inert ingredients.
 The Plate measures about 6-3/4 by 11 inches and is 5/32 inches in thickness.
+Each FUMI-CEL® will liberate 33 grams of phosphine gas.
+(One (1) gram of phosphine/1000 cu. ft. is equivalent to 25 ppm).
 The FUMI-STRIP® is formed by attaching together, end-to-end, 20 of the FUMI-CEL® Plates.
 The Strip measures 18 feet 4 inches in length and will liberate 660g (20 x 33) of phosphine gas.
 Strips and Plates are packaged individually in gas-tight aluminum foil pouches.
 These pouches are not resealable.
 The pouches are, in turn, packed in a removable head drum, 120 plates or 6 strips, with a net weight of 14.04 kg and will evolve a total of 3960g of phosphine gas.